Hawkins impingement sign and subscapularis strength testing

 Rotator Cuff Tears

-Rotator cuff tears are typically a later stage of impingement syndrome where there is tearing of the rotator cuff tendons from their bony attachment.
-Tearing usually starts with the supraspinatus and can progress to the infraspinatus or other tendons.
-Usually this happens over time, but can occur as a single event.
-It is fairly rare in younger patients, usually only after significant trauma to the shoulder.
-Pain is similar to impingement syndrome, but can be associated with limitation of motion and has weakness.
-Other problems such as labral, SLAP, bicep tendon tears, and arthritis can also be present.
+Rotator cuff tears can be from progression of impingement syndrome, where the rotator cuff tendons tear from their attachment.
+This usually starts with the supraspinatus and can progress to the infraspinatus or other tendons.
+Usually this happens over time, but can occur as a single traumatic event.
+Pain can be similar to impingement syndrome, and can be associated with weakness.
+Other problems such as labral, SLAP, bicep tendon tears, and arthritis can be present.

-Non-surgical treatment is similar to impingement with activity modification, avoiding overhead lifting, over the counter medications, and physical therapy.
-These treatments are more appropriate for partial rotator cuff tears, as painful full tears will usually not respond well to non-operative treatment.
-It is important that you are examined by an orthopaedic specialist, as Xrays and MRI can confirm a tear.
-Sometimes early surgical repair is the best option.
+Non-surgical treatment is similar to impingement with activity modification, avoiding heavy lifting, over the counter medications, and physical therapy.
+It is important to be examined by an orthopaedic specialist, as xrays and MRI are needed to confirm the diagnosis.
+Often surgical repair is the appropriate option.

 Arthroscopic Shoulder Surgery